Last updated: April 14, 2021

 - Cost: There is a free version available, like WooCommerce, but it lacks in support, backend tools, and speed.
 The premium version, however, is going to set you back thousands of dollars.

 - Speed: Unlike WooCommerce, Magento is resource-heavy, which drains server resources and creates slow page load times.

 The only time someone should consider using Magento over WooCommerce is if they have a large-scale shop and a huge budget.

 Looking for serious WooCommerce performance?

 WP Engine provides fast server speeds and 24/7 expert support.
 Right now you can get 4 months free.
 Use this discount link to get the deal.
 Includes 60-day money-back guarantee.

 In the end, WooCommerce is a definite front-runner when it comes to e-commerce platforms on the market today, as statistics clearly indicate.
 Beyond that, however, there are several things to think about when running an online shop, such as which WooCommerce hosting provider you will employ.

-It is important you evaluate your online shop’s needs, your individual budget, and the hosting features that mean the most to you when choosing which one to go with.
-And remember, most hosting providers offer a money back guarantees, so if the one you choose isn’t working for your WooCommerce shop, cancel and try another one.
+It is important you evaluate your online shop's needs, your individual budget, and the hosting features that mean the most to you when choosing which one to go with.
+And remember, most hosting providers offer a money-back guarantee, so if the one you choose isn't working for your WooCommerce shop, cancel and try another one.
 There are plenty of options to choose from.

-However, when it comes to choosing an e-commerce platform, WooCommerce is the one I always recommend.
+However, when it comes to choosing an e-commerce platform, WooCommerce is highly recommended.